ErikBird/OpenReviewCrawler/about_the_openreview_api_model.md

 There are specified [here](https://openreview-py.readthedocs.io/en/latest/api.html#openreview.Note) by OpenReview.
 We will briefly go over each field and then look at the important ones (invitation and content) more in-depth afterwards.
 * invitation: the "type" of note.
 More about this later
-* content: a dictionary which holds the visible content of the note.
+* content: a dictionary which holds the textual content of the note.
 More later
 * id: unique id for the note
 * forum: unique id for the forum of the note.
 A forum is usually a paper, so all comments, reviews and the submission note itself for a paper have the same forum id
 * replyto: the note id to which this note replies.
 Top-level comments and reviews have the forum id as value
-* details: dictionary for additional meta data.
+* details: dictionary for additional metadata.
 Usually not important
 * cdate, tcdate, tmdate, ddate: creation, true creation, modification and deletion date as Unix timestamp
 * readers, nonreaders, writers, signature: not important.
 Used for rights management
 * original, number, referent, tauthor: unimportant